EnMAP-Box/enmap-box-documentation/source/general/styleguide.rst

 .. figure:: /img/infoboxes.png
    :width: 100%

-*Fig. 3: Example of placing info boxes within / after bullet points.*
+*Example of placing info boxes within / after bullet points.*

 Images should always be centred, but can vary in size (adjust according to readability).
 Also add a caption to the image if it is not placed between two bullet points.